-All SGP projects are expected to meet NSF's broader impacts review criteria by fostering integration of research and education, broadening participation of underrepresented groups, enhancing infrastructure for research and education and/or disseminating scientific results to the broader scientific community and to the general public.
-All SGP projects (Track 1 and Track 2) should attempt to attract students and involve early career researchers.
-Successful projects from both tracks will include creative, integrative, and effective broader impact activities developed within the context of the mission, goals, and resources of the organizations involved.
+All SGP projects are expected to meet NSF's broader impacts review criteria by discussing the impacts on society.
+Areas that may be considered are: fostering integration of research and education, broadening participation of underrepresented groups, enhancing infrastructure for research and education and/or disseminating scientific results to the broader scientific community and to the general public.
+All SGP projects should attempt to attract students and involve early career researchers.
+Successful projects will include creative, integrative, and effective broader impact activities developed within the context of the mission, goals, and resources of the organizations involved.
 Partnerships with institutions serving students under-represented in the Geosciences are especially encouraged.
 Broader impacts activities must be an integral part of the proposed research and this should be reflected in the expertise of collaborators, the proposal budget, and budget justification.